 Customer retention can be a serious issue for many small businesses.
 After all, attracting new customers and keeping them engaged is generally a straightforward strategy.
 But most of the time, customers don’t return at all and that can put the business at risk.
 On the other hand, you should know that there are several things you can do to turn the tables around.

 For starters, you should know why your customers don’t want to do business with you again.
 In general, clients leave a company due to unpleasant customer experiences.
-This includes all direct and indirect contact with the brand, such as customer support and social media.
+This includes all direct and indirect contact with the brand, such as customer support, social media and more.

 In fact, recent data from Dimensional Research has shown that 59% of customers don’t return after a bad customer service experience.
 So, before you jump into a solid loyalty program, maybe it’s a great idea to review your customer experience.

 No matter what is making your customers turn to the competition, there are several strategies you can try right now.
 Check them below and start getting your customers back!